An honest evaluation of a composite intelligence system: what the artifacts support, and what they refute.

 before the filing; success = beat a mention-spike baseline (bootstrap-CI margin)

-Result: PSI does NOT lead deal events.
-PSI hit-rate 10.8% (CI 4.8–18.1%) vs a naive mention-spike baseline of 49.4% (CI 39.8–60.2%) — non-overlapping, PASS: False (n=83 evaluable clean-regime events).
-A trivial attention trigger anticipates ~half of deal events; PSI's regime flag catches ~1 in 9.
-PSI's transformation of attention into a composite regime actively loses the predictive signal present in raw mention counts.
-This corroborates §6.2 (the link-prediction layer is one-model and at GBM-parity on a forward holdout) and §6.3 (PSI is a forward-attention contra-indicator).
-The forecasting hypothesis for PSI is refuted on the one target with a clean external anchor.
-PSI's validated value is enrichment — explaining why an entity matters — not event forecasting.
+Result: CLOSED FAIL — PSI does NOT lead deal events.
+PSI hit-rate 10.8% (CI 4.8–18.1%) vs naive mention-spike baseline 49.4% (CI 39.8–60.2%) — non-overlapping, PASS: False (n=83 evaluable clean-regime events).
+A trivial attention trigger anticipates ~half of deal events; PSI’s regime flag catches ~1 in 9.
+Do not reopen without new pre-registration (attempt #3+) and explicit sign-off.
+This corroborates §6.1b (GBM beats GNN on forward holdout), §6.2 (link prediction is Node2Vec-dominated in production), and §6.3 (PSI is a forward-attention contra-indicator).
+The deal-forecasting hypothesis is refuted on the one target with a clean external anchor.
+PSI’s validated value is enrichment — explaining why an entity matters — not event forecasting.

 The EDGAR layer (models/psi/edgar_signals.json, 2026-06-07 run) cross-